-Students who are applying for admission as a transfer student into the nursing major and who have not taken the SAT examination or have not achieved a combined SAT score of 960 (math and critical reading) or 22 ACT composite score will be required to schedule and complete the NLN Nursing Entrance Examination (PAX-RN).
+Students who are applying for admission as a transfer student into the nursing major and who have not taken the SAT examination or have not achieved a combined SAT score of 960 (math and critical reading) or 22 ACT composite score will be required to schedule and successfully complete the NLN Nursing Entrance Examination (PAX-RN).
 A proficiency score of 118 or higher (80th percentile) on the NLN Nursing Entrance Examination is required in order to be considered for admission into the major.
 Students that have taken bacteriology and/or Anatomy & Physiology (I&II) will help the student prepare for the exam.
 Please note that the PAX-RN exam can only be taken once.

 Misericordia University will be hosting the National League of Nursing's pre-admission exam (PAX-RN) for potential nursing students seeking admittance into nursing schools nationwide.
 The computer-based exam will be on Saturday, October 17, 2015 at 8:30 a.m. in the Alden Computer Lab located in the Mary Kintz Bevevino Library.

 The NLN PAX RN comprises three main areas: Verbal skills, which consists of both word knowledge and reading comprehension; Mathematics, which includes basic calculations, word problems, and incorporates algebra, geometry, conversions, graphs, and applied mathematics; and Science, which examines general biology, chemistry, physics, and earth science.
 The NLN PAX-PN includes the above content as well as a section on health and first aid.